IamSebastianDev/vay.js/docs/documentation/recipes/using-vay-with-angular.md

 ## The Pipe

 The pipe is then finally used to transform the tokens into a corresponding phrase.
-As Angular's pure pipes are memoized by default, (meaning no rerenders on locale change), we need to use a impure pipe and implement the memoization part by ourself.
+As Angular's pure pipes are memoized by default (meaning no rerenders on locale change), we need to use an impure pipe and implement the memoization part ourselves.

 ::: code-group